 - Name: the name of the parameter.
 In case this is a module parameter, it should match the name in the actual design file. - Display Name: a user friendly name for this parameter.
-This name will be shown to the user in PathWave FPGA. - Description: a description for this parameter.
-The description will be available to the user in PathWave FPGA.
+This name will be shown in PathWave FPGA. - Description: a description for this parameter.
+The description will be available in PathWave FPGA.